 you will see a list of private properties and fields in the current type,

 and members of types that they belong to.
-Select some or all of these type members, and ReSharper will
+Select some or all of these type members, and

 generate wrappers in the current type that delegate execution to selected type members.

 if the set of members shown above is selected, ReSharper generates the following wrappers:

 To bind any code generation command to its own shortcut, go to Tools | Options | Environment | Keyboard and look for commands starting with ReSharper_Generate.

 This feature is supported in the following languages/technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see the corresponding topics in the ReSharper by Language section.